Working with TAs Online

 Here are some recommendations and resources for distributing, collecting, and grading assignments and exams that primarily involve student writing:

-- Collect written work via an "assignment" in Moodle.
-While you may opt to collect assignments via email, setting up Moodle assignments makes it easy for an instructor to see who has and has not submitted an assignment.
+- Collect written work via an "assignment" in Canvas.
+While you may opt to collect assignments via email, setting up Canvas assignments makes it easy for an instructor to see who has and has not submitted an assignment.
 It also allows you to easily scaffold assignments, by setting up draft assignments to be turned in before the final assignment.